-Both counsels made the oral submission at the hearing of the summons and moved to file their written submission simultaneously.
-The counsels thereafter filed their written submission on the facts and law on the summary procedure under the Land Transfer Act.
-It provides a speedy procedure for obtaining possession where the occupier can show no cause why an order should not be made: Mishra JA in Jamnadas v Honson Ltd [1985] 31 FLR 62 at page 65.
+O3.
+At the hearing of the summons the counsel for the plaintiff filed written submission and relied on the affidavit of the plaintiff.
+On the other hand, the counsel for the defendant made the oral submission.
+Both counsels touched the law on this special procedure for recovery of possession under the Land Transfer Act (Cap 131).
+The Land Transfer Act (Cap 131) provides a speedy procedure for obtaining possession where the occupier can show no cause why an order should not be made (Mishra JA in Jamnadas v Honson Ltd [1985] 31 FLR 62 at page 65).
 The rationale for this speedy remedy available for the registered proprietors stems from the cardinal principle of the statute that, the register is everything and in the absence of any fraud, the registered proprietor has an indefeasible title against the entire world.
 The Fiji Court of Appeal in Subaramani v Sheela [1982] 28 FLR 82 (2 April 1982) held that: